 - Location: Puebla 144, Roma Norte, Cuauhtémoc, 06700 Mexico City, CDMX

-9. The Temple of St. Hippolytus and Cassianus
+9. The Temple of Saint Hippolytus and Cassian

 By VICTORIA VALTIERRA-Own work CUARTOSCURO.COM

 An interesting fact is that during these monthly celebrations, the temple is filled with a vibrant energy and devotion that is palpable, making this experience unique.
-For those looking for a Catholic church near me for a unique experience, this temple is an excellent choice.
+For those looking for a Catholic church nearby, this temple is an excellent option.
 Today’s Sunday Mass schedule includes several Masses dedicated to St. Jude, especially on the 28th of each month.

-- For more information about this church, visit the website of the Temple of Saint Hippolytus and Cassianus .
+- For more information about this Church, visit this web page about the Temple of San Hipólito and Casiano

 -